 White-fronted goose is medium-sized goose, about 4 1/2 to 7 pounds in weight, 27 to 30 inches in length, grayish brown in color.
 Adults are characterized by black barring on the breast and white on face.
 They have yellow-gold bill with adult showing some pink at the base and tip.
 Their feet are yellow-orange.

+The hooded merganser is the smallest of the three merganser species in North America.
 Hooded mergansers typically inhabit wooded lakes and streams and seldom go to salt water.
 Their black-bordered white crest easily distinguishes male hooded mergansers from other ducks.
 Short, rapid wingstrokes create an impression of great speed.